“Motivation is overvalued. Environment often matters more.” – James Clear

 Coaches, at the start of every season, give motivational speeches to “treat this season like it was your last and give it your all!”

-Parents give their children motivational pep-talks and say, “Don’t be lazy like I was, and make the most of school.”
+Parents give their children motivational pep-talks, “Don’t be lazy like I was, and make the most of every opportunity.”

 We have no shortage of people trying to motivate.
 And we have no shortage of people who seek motivation.